pankajraundal/drupal-learnings/modules/custom_user/README.md

 How custom table has been created
 --------------------------------

-Added hook_schema in the .install file of this module Added arequiredll fields in the schema custom_user as table name
+Added hook_schema in the .install file of this module.
+Added required fields in the schema, 'custom_user' as table name.

 How table get created
 ---------------------------

-Whenever module get enabled 'hook_schema' hook runs and create a table
+Whenever module get enabled 'hook_schema' hook runs and create a table.

 What if uninstall the module
 ---------------------------